jwillinghalpern/fm-gofer/README.md

 Promises in FM Web Viewers!

-A framework for calling FileMaker scripts from JavaScript in web viewers and getting responses back via promise callbacks.
-Gofer... as in gofer this data, gofer that data.
+It's like fetch() for FileMaker!
+Go'fer some data.
+Call FileMaker scripts from JavaScript in a web viewer and get the response back using async/await.

 ## Try it

 Check out `./example/FMGofer.fmp12`.
 This example demostrates the callback, resolve, reject, and timeout capabilities of the library.
-You can rebuild the example code used in the fm file by running `npm run build-example`.
+You can rebuild the example code used in the fm file by running `npm run build && npm run build:example`.
+This will output an html file in example/dist/index.html, which can be used in a FM webviewer.

 ## Install fm-gofer in your JS project